Description

 'Total return is the amount of value an investor earns from a security over a specific period, typically one year, when all distributions are reinvested.
 Total return is expressed as a percentage of the amount invested.
 For example, a total return of 20% means the security increased by 20% of its original value due to a price increase, distribution of dividends (if a stock), coupons (if a bond) or capital gains (if a fund).
 Total return is a strong measure of an investment’s overall performance.'

-• The total return, or increase in value over 5 years of Palo Alto Networks is 388.8%, which is greater, thus better compared to the benchmark SPY (98.3%) in the same period.
+• Looking at the total return, or increase in value of 390.6% in the last 5 years of Palo Alto Networks, we see it is relatively larger, thus better in comparison to the benchmark SPY (101.9%)

-• During the last 3 years, the total return, or performance is 121.3%, which is larger, thus better than the value of 27.2% from the benchmark.
+• During the last 3 years, the total return, or increase in value is 102.4%, which is larger, thus better than the value of 33.5% from the benchmark.

 CAGR:

-• During the last 3 years, the compounded annual growth rate (CAGR) is 30.4%, which is larger, thus better than the value of 8.4% from the benchmark.
+• During the last 3 years, the annual return (CAGR) is 26.6%, which is greater, thus better than the value of 10.1% from the benchmark.

 Volatility: